 Normally, I share design and sewing tips for Ballroom, Country and Ice Skating dresses.

-Today, I want to discuss a new topic: shoes and boots.
+Today, I want to discuss a new topic: ballroom shoes and country and figure skating boots.
 You know, those things on the opposite end of our bodies from rhinestoned dresses.

 If you’re a ballroom or ice skating competitor, you’re aware these are expensive sports.